anil3a/wp-simple-subscriber/README.md

-# WP Simple Subscriber
+# WP Top Navigation

 ## About
-A WordPress plugin that allows you to collect subscribers via a simple form (in a shortcode) or your own custom form.
-It only collects data, it does not  provide a way to send out newsletters.
-All data is exportable as a CSV file for use with mainstream services like Campaign Monitor, Dot Mailer etc.
+WP Top Navigation puts the WordPress admin navigation at the top of the screen providing more screen estate for the rest of WordPress.
+Its non-destructive nature still allows for a responsive admin area.

 ## Install
-1. Upload `wp-simple-subscriber` to the `/wp-content/plugins/` directory (or custom content directory).
+1. Upload `wp-top-navigation` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. There are no settings!
+Just enjoy.